EzTaah/ManVSZombies/README.md

 # ManVsZombie

-A 2D top-down game where a player character can move, wield a weapon, and eliminate zombies.
+A 2D top-down game where a player character can move and eliminate zombies.
 The game is currently under development.

 ## Features